 Be honest, we’ve been there too.
 We are sometimes scared to take a bath because the water might be too hot or too cold.
 This also happens to our furbabies.

 While some dogs might be fascinated by seeing running water through a faucet, others might not be so charmed about it.
 Many dogs dread bathing because the sight and loud sound of running water are terrifying to them.
 Giving a bath in your yard with a hose might be handy on your furbaby.

 Dogs might hesitate baths because they don’t like the fragrance of their shampoo.
 When bathing your dog, choose a shampoo specially formulated for dogs.
 Shampoos for other animals are unsuitable for them, including humans’ shampoo.

 Human shampoos are overly aggressive on dogs’ sensitive and delicate skin and fur.
-To avoid irritating your dog with the overwhelming fragrance of a shampoo, look for a mild variety that either is unscented or has a significantly subtle scent.
+To avoid irritating your dog with the overwhelming fragrance of shampoo, look for a mild variety that either is unscented or has a significantly subtle scent.
 Your vet might be able to give you some reliable suggestions, so don’t hesitate to ask them.